Rethinking Religious Freedom in a Fragmented and Digitalized World

 Pedro Arrupe, S.J.
 Hall Arrupe Multipurpose Room Map

-This event marks the launch of a special issue of The Review of Faith & International Affairs that advances new conceptual and analytical approaches to freedom of religion or belief (FoRB) in an era of global crises spanning the geopolitical, technological, and cultural.
+This event marked the launch of a special issue of The Review of Faith & International Affairs that advances new conceptual and analytical approaches to freedom of religion or belief (FoRB) in an era of global crises spanning the geopolitical, technological, and cultural.
 Titled Religious Freedom Studies: The State of the Field and Recommendations for Future Research, the volume moves beyond narrow legal frameworks to explore how FoRB intersects with nationalism, populism, digital governance, racial and gender inequalities, and cultural heritage politics.
 Contributions explore FoRB as both a legal principle and a lived experience across diverse global contexts.